Puerto Jimenez at a Glance

 Closest Airports: Juan Santamaria International Airport, Puerto Jimenez Airstrip

 Average Temperature: 81° F (27° C)

-Although Puerto Jimenez is the largest town on the Osa Peninsula, the pace of life here is just as relaxed as anywhere else in this stunning region of Costa Rica.
+Although Puerto Jimenez is the largest town on the remote Osa Peninsula, the pace of life here is just as relaxed as anywhere else in this stunning region of Costa Rica.